hengshuaiyao/HengshuaiYao.github.io/README.md

 My research interest is model-based reinforcement learning, stochastic gradient methods, step-size adaptation, and sparse representation learning with neural networks.

 I'm an adjunct professor at Department of Computing Science, University of Alberta.
 I studied reinforcement learning at the RLAI lab from 2008 to 2014 in a Ph.D program at the same department.
-I worked on offline model-based approximate policy iteration (with Csaba Szepesvari), multi-step linear Dyna-style planning (with Rich Sutton), a novel reinforcement learning perspective for PageRank (with Dale Schuurmans), and Webpage ranking and Web search (with Davood Rafiei).
+I worked on offline model-based approximate policy iteration, multi-step linear Dyna-style planning, a novel reinforcement learning perspective for PageRank, and Webpage ranking and Web search.
 I interned with Yahoo!
 Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" project that detects trending topics in Yahoo search engine.
 I joined NCSoft game studio in San Francisco in 2016 working on reinforcement learning for mobile games.
 I joined Huawei in 2017.
 I'm a technical lead of the joint lab between University of Alberta and Huawei.

 ### Education:
 * M.E, Tsinghua University, 30+/1500 entrance rank, department of computer science and engineering, 2003--2006.
-* B.S, Shandong University of Technology, specialized program, the 2nd place entrance rank at university level, department of mathematics, 1999--2003.
+* B.S, Shandong University of Technology, specialized program, 2nd place entrance rank at university level, department of mathematics, 1999--2003.
 * Zhaoyuan 1st Middle School, specialized program, top-20 entrance rank at Zhaoyuan city level, 1996--1999.

 ### Thesis